(Updated Nov. 28, 2018)

 Xarelto has not been recalled.
 Doctors are still prescribing the drug to patients despite its potential to cause harm.

-FDA safety information for Xarelto can be found here.
 It’s worth noting that some FDA scientists had misgivings about approving Xarelto due to a perceived lack of care in clinical trial design.
 FDA reviewers concluded that patients could be put at greater risk of harm from stroke and/or bleeding when treated with Xarelto, compared to careful treatment with warfarin.
-In one Xarelto clinical trial, 30-days after the study ended Xarelto subjects had experienced 22 strokes while warfarin users had experienced 6 strokes.
+In one Xarelto clinical trial, 30 days after the study ended Xarelto subjects had experienced 22 strokes while warfarin users had experienced six strokes.